Selbari Range: Geography

 The peaks progressively lose altitude towards the east, with westernmost peaks being twice as tall as those at the eastern end.
 East of this hill is situated the Selbari pass facilitating road communication in the depression caused by the headward erosion across this range by the Salvar nala, a tributary of the Panjhra river of Dhule district.
 Further east are situated the Hindabari pass and Thermal fort.
 Near the eastern extremity of this range within the district is situated the Galna fort, which has given its name to this line of hills, commanding a pass route from south to north.
 The western edge falls gently to the Dang region in Gujarat.

 List of notable peaks

-The Highest list in the Selbari range (excluding Dholbari) is the Mangi-Tungi peak with its higher pinnacle Mangi rising up to 4360 feet.
+The Highest peak in the Selbari range (excluding Dholbari) is the Mangi-Tungi peak with its higher pinnacle Mangi rising up to 4360 feet.
 If one includes the Dholbari range then, the tallest peak would be Salher which is also the highest fort and the second highest peak in Maharashtra.

 Additional peaks in the Silbari-Dholbari range: